 Caribbean history especially Jamaica; history of slavery and emancipation; gender history; comparative history of the Americas, colonial and postcolonial histories.

 My main current research is on the political and cultural history of obeah, a Caribbean creole spiritual healing practice that has been illegal for most of its history.
 My research examines competing constructions of obeah in law, medical knowledge, colonial discourse, and popular culture, using them as a window onto debates about race and nation in the region.
 The research has been funded by a British Academy small grant, a Leverhulme Project grant, and an AHRC research fellowship.
 With the support of the Leverhulme Trust, Maarit Forde and I organized a conference entitled Obeah and Other Powers: Rethinking Caribbean Religion and Healing at Newcastle in 2008.
 Some of the work presented at that conference was published by Duke University Press in 2012, in a book entitled Obeah and Other Powers: The Politics of Caribbean Religion and Healing.
-My monograph, The Cultural Politics of Obeah: Religion, Colonialism and Modernity in the Caribbean World will be published by Cambridge University Press.
+My monograph, The Cultural Politics of Obeah: Religion, Colonialism and Modernity in the Caribbean World will be published by Cambridge University Press in 2015.
 Some of my research on obeah is on my Obeah Histories website.

 I also maintain my interest in state formation in Jamaican history and Caribbean history more broadly.
 This developed out of my PhD research, published in revised form as No Bond but the Law, on the development of the prison system in Jamaica during and after the end of slavery.

 I am also collaborating, with Emily West, Camillia Cowling, and Maria Helena Machado, on an AHRC-funded network, 'Mothering Slaves: Comparative Perspectives on Motherhood, Childlessness, and the Care of Children in Slave Societies of the America'.
 The network runs from 2014 to 2016.